Billy Root (cricketer): Glamorgan

 At the end of the 2018 season Root left Nottinghamshire to join Glamorgan on a two-year contract.
 Root made his County Championship debut for Glamorgan against Northamptonshire in April 2019, scoring 126 in the first innings.
 In May 2019, Root was suspended from bowling by the England and Wales Cricket Board (ECB) due to a suspect action.
 On August 23, 2019, Root was cleared to bowl again.
 In June 2019, Root scored his maiden first-class double hundred in a championship game against Northants, posting 229 in the first innings.
 Root ended his first season at Glamorgan with 768 runs in the County Championship and 386 runs at an average of 64.33 in the Royal London One Day Cup, making him the club's highest scorer in the competition.

 During the shortened 2020 season, Root completed a fifth first-class century, making 118 against Worcestershire.

 The 2021 season began with Root facing elder brother Joe in a first-class game for the first time ever as Glamorgan opened their season away to Yorkshire.
-Fittingly, in the second innings, Root pushed a ball from his brother into the leg side for two to reach his 6th first-class hundred.
+Fittingly, in the second innings, Root pushed a ball from his brother into the leg side for two to reach his sixth first-class hundred.

-Root signed a new one-year contract with Glamorgan in December 2024.
+Root signed a new one-year contract with Glamorgan in December 2024 and a further one-year extension in January 2026.
+On 23 September 2026, he announced he would retire from professional cricket at the end of that year's county season.